distype/distype/README.md

 - Add gateway shard send payload ratelimiting
 - Add zlib compression support to the gateway
 - Add `ClientMaster` and `ClientWorker`
-- Refactor `Cache` to add support for compression
-- Refactor the cache handler to ensure healthier data

 ## Example Bot